-Deliciously different, this chicken with apples recipe is easy enough for weeknights, but also special enough for company.
+Deliciously different, this apple bacon chicken is easy enough for weeknights, but also special enough for company.
+You can use bone-in or boneless chicken thighs, or chicken breasts, if you prefer.

-I promised a savoury apple dish earlier in the week and I’m so excited to share this one with you.
-This chicken dish is deliciously different and easy enough to make on weeknights.
+This apple bacon chicken is deliciously different and easy enough to make on weeknights.
 The combination of chicken thighs with apples and bacon is a winner!

 I’ve developed a new love of chicken thighs, particularly skin-on/bone-in ones.
 First, they’re economical.
 Always good.
 Secondly, they’re dark meat, which has lots of flavour and is always moist.
 Finally, the skin adds such great flavour to dishes and crisps up so perfectly.